The qth packing moments and the packing Lq-spectra of directed graph self-similar measures: Introduction

 As was the case in \cite{Paper_Lalley,Paper_Olsen_1}, we prove Theorem \ref{theorem 1} by applying the Renewal Theorem.
 We use the Renewal Theorem for a system of Renewal Equations as stated by Crump in \cite[Theorem 3.1(ii)]{Paper_Crump}.
 This has the advantage that (in theory) the limits obtained for the power law behaviour of the $q$th packing moments

 can be calculated, see the text preceding \cite[Theorem 3.1(ii)]{Paper_Crump} for the details.
-The packing $L^q$-spectra and their rate of convergence follow directly from these limits as we show in Subsection \ref{A system of renewal equations}.
+In the non-lattice case the packing $L^q$-spectra and their rate of convergence follow directly from these limits as we show in Subsection \ref{A system of renewal equations}.
 Other results in the literature concerning $L^q$-spectra can be found in \cite{Paper_Olsen_1} and the references there.

 We prove Theorems \ref{theorem 1} and \ref{theorem 2} in Sections \ref{three}, \ref{four} and \ref{five}, they were first proved in \cite[Theorems 4.3.1 and 4.7.19]{phdthesis_Boore}.
 Theorem \ref{theorem 2} has a key role to play in the proof of Theorem \ref{theorem 1}.
 Definitions of the notation and terminology used in their statements are given in Section \ref{two}.
 (To keep the notation a little bit simpler we use $\mathbf{P}$, $f_u\left(t\right)$, $C_u$ in Theorem \ref{theorem 1} and $C_{e,f}$ in Theorem \ref{theorem 2}, whereas strictly speaking we should use $\mathbf{P}^q$, $f_u^q\left(t\right)$, $C_u\left(q\right)$ and $C_{e,f}\left(q\right)$ since all these objects do actually depend on the particular value of $q$ chosen).